andrewzah/com.andrewzah/content/posts/anki-things-to-avoid.md

 These are some of the problems I’ve encountered while using Anki.
 Are there other ones you think I should talk about?
 Let me know.

-If you’re interested in Anki, I recommend reading my companion [Better Anki Usage](../anki-usage-guide) post to fix some of Anki’s wonky defaults and unintuitive behavior.
+If you’re interested in Anki, I recommend reading my companion [[anki-usage-guide|Better Anki usage]] post to fix some of Anki’s wonky defaults and unintuitive behavior.